1. Take UCAT – The UCAT is a mandatory aspect of the application process.

-2. Apply – Submit your application form along with any relevant documents, such as academic transcripts or certificates and your UCAT scoresheet.
+2. Apply – Submit your application form along with any relevant documents, such as academic transcripts or certificates, proof of English language and your UCAT scoresheet.
 Provide details of one referee, an academic or professional.
 The university will be in direct contact with your referee.
-You will be contacted by the university in a couple of weeks should further information be required.

 4. Interview – Interviews are conducted via Zoom.
 The 20-minute interview will include comments and questions on a pre-read article.